Mary Hardy (diarist): Diary

 The manuscript is remarkable not only for its length but in being written by a woman with very little education who recorded a man's world.
 It provides a counterpoise to the notion that life in the countryside was uneventful and unchanging; instead there was considerable mobility.
 The brewery draymen covered more than 500 mi a month on top of their many other tasks.

 In particular the diary reveals a completely different way of life from that described in vivid detail by Mary Hardy's famous contemporary and fellow Norfolk diarist, the Revd James Woodforde, based in his parsonage less than 20 mi away from the two villages where she wrote her own journal.

 The diary ranges exceptionally widely as the family were engaged in so many activities, from garden development and estate acquisition to politics and the defence of their home area during wartime invasion threats.
 Family matters were also to the fore, Mary Hardy and her husband being intimately engaged in the upbringing and training of their children.
 The diarist is notable for the breadth of her coverage and her restrained, unemotional style akin to log-keeping.
 The result is "one of the most consistent, revealing and enduring sources of its period".

-Later years
+Conversion to Methodism

 Mary Hardy resembled Woodforde in being a loyal adherent of the Church of England, until in the mid-1790s she adopted Methodism as well.
 For a while she attended both church and meeting house.
 A few years before her death she ceased Anglican worship and became a fervent follower of John Wesley — not in purpose-built chapels but in cottage meetings.
 In 1808 she opened a meeting house in her washerwoman's small cottage.

+Death

 Mary Hardy died at Letheringsett Hall on 23 March 1809, two days after making her last entry in her diary.
-She was buried in the family vault in Letheringsett churchyard, joining her elder son Raven who had died of tuberculosis in 1787 aged 19.
+She was buried in the family vault in Letheringsett churchyard, joining her elder son Raven who had died of tuberculosis in 1787 at age 19.
 William Hardy joined them in the churchyard on 22 August 1811.